 An affiliate program can help your brand achieve maximum exposure on the digital landscape.
-Affiliates nudge your potential customer your way, no matter at which stage they are in the marketing funnel.
+Affiliates nudge your potential customer your way, no matter where they are in the marketing funnel.

 Let’s look at the classic marketing model “AIDA.”
-This well-known model is used for describing the customer’s journey from awareness to purchase.
+This model is well known for describing the customer’s journey from awareness to purchase.

-Now, let’s look at how affiliates can have a role in each stage.
+Now, let’s have a look at how affiliates can have a role in each stage.

 In the awareness stage, the customer is exploring a niche and products on a more broad level.
 They don’t have the intent to purchase yet and are just getting familiar with topics related to your niche.

-Next, the customer moves into the interest stage.
-Here, the customer has more knowledge about your product category and might be looking for information and solutions.
+Next, the customer goes into the interest stage.
+Here, the customer has more knowledge about your product category, and they might be looking for information and solutions.

 In this stage, the affiliate comes in as a third-party recommendation; a trusted provider of information on how your products work and what your company stands for.

-When customers arrive at the desire stage of the marketing funnel, they already know they want a solution for their problem.
+When the customer arrives at the desired stage of the marketing funnel, they already know they want a solution for their problem.

 They are looking for information that helps them choose between multiple companies.
-Or they want to learn more about what a particular company has to offer.
+Or they want to learn more in-depth what a particular company has to offer.

-For customers in this stage, the affiliate offers comparison articles, reviews, and in-depth information.
+For customers in this stage, the affiliate offers comparison articles, reviews and information.
 Pros and cons are provided as well as how the product can work for them.

-One of the most important stages of the customer purchase funnel is the action stage.
+One of the most critical stages of the customer purchase funnel is the action stage.

-The customer has gathered enough information to make a decision to buy the product.
-In this phase, the customer might use keywords such as “buy,” “get,” or “test” to get some final information.
+The customer has gathered enough information to decide to buy the product.
+In this phase, the customer might use keywords such as “buy”, “get”, or “test” to get some final information.

-Affiliates can offer the final push for clients to buy your product.
-Review and comparison articles are valuable in this stage as well as discount codes and final endorsements for your product.
+Affiliates can offer the final push for clients to buy your products.
+Review and comparison articles are valuable in this stage, so are discount codes and final endorsements for your product.

 Scale your digital presence

-The content and activities affiliates bring to your marketing strategy have an effect on every stage of the purchase funnel.
-The quantity and quality of promotions you get from affiliates might not be something that you can produce solely with an in-house marketing team.
+The content and activities affiliates bring to your marketing strategy affect every stage of the prospect’s purchase funnel.
+The quantity and quality of promotions you can get from affiliates might not be something you can produce solely with an in-house marketing team.

 Having an army of skilled marketers to help sell your brand can have an enormous impact on your internet presence.
-New audiences will hear about your brand and you get organic traffic from multiple sources.
+New audiences will hear about your brand, and you will get organic traffic from multiple new sources.

 5. In-house affiliate program vs networks

 As a company, you can choose to set up your own in-house partner program or work with partners indirectly through networks.
-There are several pros and cons to working with an in-house program vs. networks.
+There are several pros and cons for working with an in-house program vs networks.

 If you work with networks, you post your offers to a group of readily available affiliates that are part of the networks.
 You pay the network a share for managing all the transactions internally and displaying your offer.
 So this means you need to pay the affiliate as well as the network.

-The network contains offers from many different companies and niches, and the affiliates are free to promote multiple offers from different merchants.
+The network contains offers from many different companies and niches, and the affiliates are free to promote multiple offers from various merchants.

 The good part about networks is that you don’t have to go through the trouble of recruiting affiliates.
 The downside, however, is that you don’t know the affiliates.

-When running an offer through an affiliate network, you can set up the main criteria but it’s not transparent how referrals are generated.
-It also becomes less clear how the affiliates represent your brand.
+When running an offer through an affiliate network, you can set up the main criteria but, it’s less transparent how referrals are generated.
+It is therefore also less clear how the affiliates represent your brand.

 In-house affiliate programs

-In-house affiliate programs are run by the merchants themselves.
-The process of recruiting affiliates, communication, and handling transactions is all handled internally by the program managers.
+in-house affiliate programs are run by the merchants themselves.
+The process of recruiting affiliates, communication, and handling transactions is handled internally by the program managers.
 This is why an in-house affiliate program takes more company resources than an affiliate network.

-The good thing about an in-house affiliate program is that you have more control over how your brand is represented.
+The good thing about an in-house affiliate program is that you have greater control over how your brand is represented.
 Within your program, the affiliates only promote the products of your company.
-You have a more personal connection with the affiliates, which can also lead to other types of collaboration.
+You have a more personal connection with the affiliates, and other collaborations may result from the partnership.

-On top of this, you don’t have to pay the middle man’s fee to the network and you’re not dependent on a third-party platform to grow your affiliate activities.
+On top of this, you don’t have to pay a middle man’s fee to the network, and you’re not dependent on a third-party platform to grow your affiliate activities.